For any industry, it’s important to keep up with the trends to have a leading position in the industry.

 4. Mobile First Approach

-According to Exploding Topics, 63% of web traffic in 2025 will come from mobile devices, and 96.3% of internet users access the web on their phones.
+In fact, according to Exploding Topics, 63% of web traffic in 2025 will come from mobile devices, and 96.3% of internet users are browsing the web from their phones.

-This means that the majority of your audience will be interacting with your brand on their phones.
-So, your websites, apps, and digital tools should all be optimized for mobile.
+This means that the majority of your audience will be interacting with your MLM brand on their phones.
+So, your websites, apps, and digital tools should all be easy to use on a phone.

 Nu Skin is a great example of how powerful this MLM trend can be.
-Knowing that mobile was the future, they launched two key apps.
+They understood early on that they needed to make their brand more mobile-friendly and launched two amazing apps.

-The first, Nu Skin Vera, uses face-scanning tech to give customers personalized skincare recommendations.
-This is a perfect way to keep customers engaged with a tailored solution that solves their everyday skin care queries.
+Nu Skin Vera uses face-scanning tech to give skincare advice.
+This is a perfect way to keep customers engaged with a tailored solution that solves their everyday skincare queries.

-If you’re ready to follow suit, start by making sure your MLM website runs flawlessly on mobile.
-This means fast load times, easy navigation, and mobile-friendly design.
+If you want to follow their lead, start by making sure your MLM website runs flawlessly on mobile.
+This means you need to check if your site loads faster on mobile devices, is easy to navigate, and has a mobile-friendly UI.

 5. Global Expansion with a Local Touch